YazhiniB/WAKEY-TODO-Project/README.md

 if you guys have VScode, try this link: http://127.0.0.1:5500/TODO%20PROJECT/WAKEY2.html/

-i have attached other links in the above repository
+i have attached other links in the above files